 Humanities and Social Sciences (HSS) Electives

 The liberal arts component of the students’ education is implemented through the Humanities and Social Sciences requirements established by the University.
-[Humanities and Social Science courses taken by CBE students must include at least one course in ethical thought and moral values (EM), and three others in different areas.
-Humanities and Social Science courses taken by B.S.E. students must include one course in four of the following six areas: epistemology and cognition (EC), ethical thought and moral values (EM), foreign language (at the 107/108 level or above), historical analysis (HA), literature and the arts (LA), and social analysis (SA).
-The remaining three required courses may be taken in any field in the social sciences and humanities.
+Humanities and Social Science courses taken by CBE students must include at least one course in ethical thought and moral values (EM), which also satisfies the ABET societal impact requirement, and one course in three of the following six areas: epistemology and cognition (EC), ethical thought and moral values (EM), foreign language (at the 107/108 level or above), historical analysis (HA), literature and the arts (LA), and social analysis (SA).
+The remaining three required courses, for a total of seven, may be taken in any field in the social sciences and humanities.

 Foreign Language courses at the 101, 102, or 103 levels do not count towards the required minimum of seven (7) humanities and social science courses.
 These courses only count towards your total courses taken.
 Also, any language course taken at the 101 level will not count towards the total number of courses taken unless it is followed by a 102 course.